jonsim/search/README.md

 ```

 Any `__version__` member in the module will be picked up as the module's
 version information.
-All modules should have a 1.x version number, major
+All modules should have a 1.x version number: major
 version numbers greater than this are reserved for future use.

 There are a number of helper objects provided for describing search results,